Variation of carrier density in semimetals via short-range correlation: A case study with nickelate NdNiO$_2$: SIMULATING SHORT-RANGE CORRELATION

-Next, to simulate the impact of short-range correlation on the one-body propagator \textit{in the absence of} long-range order, we construct many randomly oriented supercells of various shapes containing non-collinear magnetic configurations of Ni $d$-orbitals [c.f.
-Fig.~\ref{fig1}(d)] and demand that the average order parameters (ferromagnetic or anti-ferromagnetic) be negligibly small.
-(See Supplementary S4~\cite{supplementary} for details.)
-(Since the Nd-Nd and Nd-Ni magnetic couplings are negligibly small, the directions of Nd spins are treated as completely random in our simulation.)
-Obviously, the size of the supercells must be sufficiently large in such simulations to allow configurations with strong short-range correlation and yet negligible long-range order at the same time.
-Such a large supercell thus limits our options of affordable many-body methods, particularly considering the need for additional constraint on the spin directions in each magnetic configuration.
+Next, to simulate the impact of short-range correlation on the one-body propagator \textit{in the absence of} long-range order, we construct many randomly oriented supercells of various shapes (typically containing 400 atoms) representing noncollinear magnetic configurations of Ni and Nd atoms [cf. Fig.~\ref{fig1}(a)] and demand that the average order parameters (FM or AFM) be negligibly small~\cite{supplementary}.
+(For the one-body propagator that encapsulates the band dispersion of interest here, such simulation is conceptually clean~\cite{supplementary}.)
+[In addition, since the interatomic Nd-Nd and Nd-Ni magnetic couplings are negligibly small~\cite{lang2021} ($<0.1$meV), the directions of Nd spins are treated as completely random in our simulation.]
+Obviously, the size of the supercells must be sufficiently large in such simulations to allow configurations with strong short-range correlation and yet negligible long-range order at the same time~\cite{supplementary}.
+Such a large supercell size, together with the need for constraining the spin directions, seriously limits our options of affordable many-body methods.